fabagaipo/cmsc141/README.md

 - int isPrime(int n);

 Input
-The input is going to be a file.
-This file will contain a number of lines.
-This name of the input file should be asked from the user.
-The first line of the input file will be a positive number.
-This positive, say c, represents the number of test cases there are in the file.
+The input is entirely from standard I/O (console).
+It will contain a number of lines.
+The first input is a positive number.
+This positive number, say c, represents the number of test cases there are.
 The actual test cases will follow in the next line/s.

 Output
-The output is going to be a file.
-The file is going to contain c lines, c being the number of test cases.
+Print all output on the console (standard output).
+It should have c lines, c being the number of test cases.
   If the test case is valid, print "VALID <type>." where <type> is any of the following:
 - VARIABLE DECLARATION
 - FUNCTION DECLARATION
 Constraints and other instructions
 - Implement this using c, c++, java, or python
-- No use of built-in regex

 Sample Input File: